RedRiderX/grids-from-the-future/README.md

 we bring you grids from the future
 =========================

-show the feature set of grid in useful way
+show the feature set of grid in a useful way

 properties to cover: